High on Life (video game): Development

 Justin Roiland was heavily involved in the creation of High on Life.
 He has received credit for creating the original concept of the game and taking part in the design and development of it.
 Design director Erich Mayr has described the style of the game to be "Blade Runner meets The Muppets".

+A paid expansion, titled High on Knife, was released on October 3, 2023.
+It features the voices of Cusack, Ken Marino, Sarah Sherman, and Gabourey Sidibe.

 Reception

-High on Life received "mixed or average reviews", according to review aggregator Metacritic.
+High on Life received "mixed or average reviews" by critics and "generally favorable" by users according to review aggregator website Metacritic.
 The game's crude and absurdist humor proved polarizing.
 In a positive review, IGN called it "an irreverent, absurd shooter that manages to shine with its outrageous humor, silly setting and story", while Eurogamer criticized that the writing "too often settles into edgelord cynicism and the same tedious, punchdown humour as South Park."
 The Guardian noted that "the line between entertaining and excruciating here is down to how you feel about listening to a game-length version of Rick and Morty's Interdimensional Cable ad-libs".

 Reviewers also noted that the game suffered from a number of technical issues.
-Squanch Games released a day-one patch addressing these bugs, along with a second patch on December 16, 2022.
+Squanch Games released a day-one patch addressing these bugs, along with a second patch on December 17, 2022.

 Sales

 High on Life was the most played title on Xbox Game Pass during the week of its release, and was the fourth most played title on the Xbox platform overall, and was hailed as a "breakout hit" by Xbox VP of Marketing Aaron Greenberg.
-It also became the top selling game on Steam.
+It also became the top-selling game on Steam.

+Sequel

+In June 2025, a sequel titled High on Life 2 was announced at the Xbox Games Showcase 2025.
+It is set to be released on February 13, 2026.